hpacheco/ses/labs/Lab3.md

 * [Enlightn](https://github.com/enlightn/enlightn) is a static security analyser for applications developed using the Laravel PHP framework.
 * [Progpilot](https://github.com/designsecurity/progpilot) is a static taint analysis tool for PHP.
 It supports sanitizers, which allows more control over the taint analysis when compared to automated scanners such as SonarCloud.
 * [Psalm](https://github.com/vimeo/psalm) is another security analysis tool for PHP.
 It supports user-controlled taint analysis much like Progpilot, but claims to perform better PHP type inference, which should reduce false positives significatively.
+* [Python Taint](https://github.com/python-security/pyt) is a static analysis tool for Python web applications.
+Similar ideas have matured into the more recent Facebook [Pysa](https://developers.facebook.com/blog/post/2021/04/29/eli5-pysa-security-focused-analysis-tool-python/) project.

 ## Challenges